MarceloArro/sandbox/README.md

 ![Totalize](docs/images/totalize.jpg)

+But lets say you dont have time to create hundreds of cItems and you just want to crete rows on the go.
+Then you just need to choose "Is Free" option in the table property window.
+This will show a + button at the bottom of the table, and will let you create rolls and fill them if their properties are variable.

+One last thing, you can sort the contents of the table based on a column if you click on the header title.

 ## 6.Modifiers (MODs)
 Now, get ready for the difficult stuff, rules automation.
 Sandbox is based on the following mantra: character sheets are modified by cItems, and rule systems can be modelled by designing a cItems structure.
 So, every modification a cItem performs to an Actor is called MOD.
 Let's get to it.